inpt-dat/inptdat-platform/README.md

 ### Upgrading INPTDAT

 Follow the [DKAN basic upgrade](https://dkan.readthedocs.io/en/latest/introduction/maintaining.html#basic-upgrades) instructions to update INPTDAT.
-The INPTDAT specific code is maintained separated from the DKAN base code in the `sites` folder to avoid overwriting.
-Note that some incompatibilities may arise if the DKAN version is separately updated.
-Use this repository to benefit from updates tested for compatibility with the INPTDAT implementation.
+Most of the INPTDAT specific code is maintained separated from the DKAN base code in the `sites` folder to avoid overwriting.
+Use this repository as a code base to benefit from all plasma-specific developments and updates tested for compatibility with the INPTDAT implementation.

 ## License